-- Fellowship in Pediatric and Cardiac Critical Care (Australia and Canada)
+Fellowship in Pediatric and Cardiac Critical Care (Australia and Canada)

-- Fellowship in Neonatal and Pediatric Transport Medicine (Canada)
+Fellowship in Neonatal and Pediatric Transport Medicine (Canada)

-- Management of critically ill medical and surgical children
+Management of xtremely small infants (~500gms), Management of critically ill medical and surgical children

-- Managed more than 2000 post-op cardiac patients and gained expertise in use of Extracorporeal Life Support (ECMO), Ventilator Assiste Device (VAD)
+Managed more than 2000 post-op cardiac patients and gained expertise in use of Extracorporeal Life Support (ECMO), Ventilator Assiste Device (VAD)

 Dr. Joshi's previous attachment was as a Consultant and Senior Staff Specialist at Red Cross Children's Hospital, Cape Town, South Africa.